Student living costs

-You will receive this back if you meet the conditions of the property when leaving, and this deposit can then be used for your next rented property.
+The deposit will be returned if you meet the conditions of the property when leaving, and this deposit can then be used for your next rented property.

 Internet access (essential)

-You can also access wireless internet (eduroam) at all University campuses.
+You can access wireless internet (eduroam) at all University campuses.